-What’s the right sitting posture when working at a computer or laptop?
+What is the correct sitting posture when working at a computer or laptop?

 Many of us that spend at least three hours per week in front of a screen.
 We would expect to experience discomfort as a result of doing three hours of exercise.
 Sitting still for this period also puts a strain on our musculoskeletal system and often results in lower back or neck pain.